Howl-O-Scream: Busch Gardens Tampa Bay

-2012 included seven haunts, two new; two new scare zones and one show.
-The Faded Memories zone was a retrospective of the last 13 years of Howl-O-Scream.

-2013 included eight haunted houses, of which three were new.
-There were three scare zones, all of them new.
-There was one show.
+2012 featured seven haunted houses, two scare zones, and one live show.
+The "Faded Memories" zone was a retrospective of all the past years of Howl-O-Scream.
+2013 featured eight haunted houses, three scare zones, and one live show.

-In 2014, there were eight haunted houses, no scare zones, and one show.
-Three of the haunted houses were new.

-2015 consisted of seven haunted houses, one scare zone, and one show.
-Two of the haunts were new.
+In 2014, there were eight haunted houses, no scare zones, and one live show.
+2015 consisted of seven haunted houses, one scare zone, and one live show.

 Busch Gardens Williamsburg

-In 2014, there were five haunted houses, a park-wide scare zone, and two shows.
+In 2014, there were five haunted houses, a park-wide scare zone, and two live shows.
 2015 consisted of seven haunted houses, five scare zones, and three shows.
-Three of the haunts were new.